irismod/record/spec/02_messages.md

 # Messages

-In this section we describe the processing of the token messages and the corresponding updates to the state.
+In this section we describe the processing of the record messages and the corresponding updates to the state.

 ## MsgCreateRecord